vault27/vault27.github.io/ipsec.md

 - Each IPSec connection to 1 peer has minimum 3 SAs in router's memory: 1 SA for control  tunnel (bidectional, used for inbound and outbound traffic) and 2 SAs for Data tunnel: one for Inbound traffic and one for Outbound
 - Each IPSec connection to a peer may have more than 2  Data tunnel SAs, it depends on the amount of traffic selectors, for each traffic selector another pair of SAs for Data tunnel is created

-#### 2.3.1 Control tunnel - IKE SA
+#### 2.3.1 Control tunnel - IKE SA - ISAKMP SA

 **As a set of options**

-- SA, used during Phase 1 in IKEv1 and IKE_INIT in IKEv2, is called IKE SA and it is `Bidirectional`: used for protecting control traffic in both directions
+- SA, used during Phase 1 in IKEv1 and IKE_INIT in IKEv2, is called IKE SA or ISAKMP SA and it is `Bidirectional`: used for protecting control traffic in both directions
 - IKE SA as a set of cryptographic options consist of `SPIs(initiator and responder) and Proposals` - this is what we see in a packet
 - `Proposal` consists of `Transforms`
 - Transforms maybe be different types: `Encryption, Hash, Authentication Method, DH group, Lifetime`